Rohan-chy/Rohan-chy/README.md

 ### Hi connections👋

-🌱"I'm a full stack learner(MERN).
+🌱"I'm a react developer and full stack learner(MERN).

-🌱Have experience on html,css,js,react.js, tailwind css.
+🌱Have experience on html,css,js,react.js,next.js, tailwind css.

 🔭 I’m currently working on NodeJS Projects.

-👯 I'm open to collaboration in areas like React,Node js.
+👯 I'm open to collaboration in areas like React.js, Next.js, Node js.

 <!--
 **Rohan-chy/Rohan-chy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.